-Whatever the source, pain has the ability to intrude sleep with constant micro arousals reducing its depth and quality and causing us to wake up feeling unrefreshed the next day.
+Whatever the source, pain has the ability to intrude sleep with constant micro-arousals reducing its depth and quality and causing us to wake up feeling unrefreshed the next day.

-However the link between poor sleep and pain is not as obvious as first thought.
+However, the link between poor sleep and pain is not as obvious as first thought.
 Whilst poor sleep is well documented as a symptom of pain, like many other mental and physical health disorders, insomnia is now being suggested to play a significant causal role.

 The link between sleeplessness and pain

 Pain sufferers have long described the negative impact of poor sleep on daytime pain levels.
-Fibromyalgia sufferers report it to be one of the most common aggravating factors, impacting on their ability to manage pain and get through the day.
-Migraine suffers report a link between how well they’ve slept and whether they will suffer from a migraine that day.
-This reported increase in pain sensitivity following sleep deprivation can also be displayed in healthy individuals too, suggesting that a good nights sleep protects us from pain.
+Fibromyalgia sufferers report sleeplessness to be one of the most aggravating factors, impacting on their ability to manage pain and get through the day.
+Migraine sufferers report a link between how well they’ve slept and whether they will suffer from a migraine that day.
+Increases in pain sensitivity following sleep deprivation can also be displayed in healthy individuals, which suggests that a good night’s sleep can actually protect us from pain.
+One reason for this could be that, following sleep deprivation, there is an increase in the production of inflammatory chemicals in the body called cytokines.
+This inflammation could certainly help explain the bidirectional association between pain and sleep.

-Insomnia is increasingly being seen as a ‘Canary down the neurological mine’ type early warning sign for many mental health disorders such as depression and anxiety and is reported as one of the most common early symptom of an active psychotic phase in Schizophrenia patients.
 This causal effect of insomnia has recently been reported with chronic pain, with a recent research study reporting that insomnia sufferers are nearly one-and-a-half times more likely to suffer from back pain.
-Surprisingly, the relationship was not reciprocal, with the incidence of back pain not increasing the chance of insomnia.
+Importantly, the relationship was not reciprocal, and back pain was not shown to increase the chance of insomnia.

 Top tips to for good quality sleep with pain